Rules & Regulations

 The FINAL One Dance Experience

-Sunday night will be The FINAL One Dance Experience.
-This will include two routines per studio (with 10 or more entries.
-5-9 entries will include 1 routine) – plus wild cards – which will be chosen on Saturday evening to perform in the Final.
-Admission for The Final One Dance Experience is $10 per person; with free admission for studio directors, teachers and dancers.
+The FINAL One Dance Experience will include two routines per studio (with 10 or more entries.
+5-9 entries will include 1 routine) – plus wild cards.
+These are adjudicato’rs choice, not determined by score.
+This will be virtually broadcasted.